Arts and culture bringing people to Bentonville

 BENTONVILLE, Ark.
-(KNWA) — Northwest Arkansas is growing and so are its opportunities for success.
+(KFTA) — Northwest Arkansas is growing and so are its opportunities for success.

 Leaders from Bentonville’s expanding entertainment scene met today to show how arts and culture are making an economic impact on local businesses and the community.